Brookesloci/vertebrate_u_Ne_GS/README.md

 ## Data Description

 The primary dataset and phylogenetic tree are from Bergeron et al. (2023).
-Additional data, including census population estimates, were compiled from the PanTheria database, the IUCN Red List, and published literature.
+Census population estimates were compiled from the PanTheria database, the IUCN Red List, and published literature.

 ## Code